angular/angular/TOOLS_DART.md

 does not run into range error when operating on lists, letting the compiler remove some of the error checking code.

-These options are specified in `pubspec.yaml`.
+Specify these options in `pubspec.yaml`.

 Example: